lukaspustina/shick_crypto/README.md

 ## How Does it Work

 Shick Crypto Library is just a thin wrapper around libsodium.
 The main functionality consists of two functions, i.e., `shick_crypto_enc_message` and `shick_crypto_dec_message`.
-Messages are encrypted and decrypted following the same pattern as used in [GPG](http://en.wikipedia.org/wiki/GNU_Privacy_Guard#Process) by generating a random *symmetric* key, encrypting a message symmetricaly, and finally encrypt the random key *asymmetrically*.
+Messages are encrypted and decrypted following the same pattern as used in [GPG](http://en.wikipedia.org/wiki/GNU_Privacy_Guard#Process) by generating a random *symmetric* key, encrypting a message symmetrically, and finally encrypt the random key *asymmetrically*.
 Since asymmetric encryption is computational more expensive than symmetric encryption, this pattern combines the security and speed of both worlds.
 In addition, all encryption, i.e., asymmetric and symmetric encryption, is protected by [MACs](http://en.wikipedia.org/wiki/Message_authentication_code) and initialized with [nouces](http://en.wikipedia.org/wiki/Cryptographic_nonce).
+The concrete algorithms used by NaCl are currently [Curve25519](http://en.wikipedia.org/wiki/Curve25519) elliptic curve cryptography for asymmetric encryption, [Salsa20](http://en.wikipedia.org/wiki/Salsa20) for symmetric encryption, and [Poly1305-AES](http://en.wikipedia.org/wiki/Poly1305-AES) for [message authentication code](http://en.wikipedia.org/wiki/Message_authentication_code) (MAC) computation.

 ## How to Use